AlexCharlton/glls/README.md

 #### Shader Lisp
 For the most part, the Lisp used to define glls shaders looks like Scheme with one notable difference: types must be specified whenever a variable or function is defined.
 Under the hood, forms are being passed to [fmt](https://wiki.call-cc.org/eggref/4/fmt#c-as-s-expressions), so everything that you can do there will work in glls.
 Details of the Lisp used for shaders is provided in the following sections.

 It should be possible to do almost anything in glls that you would want to do with the GLSL.
-Known exceptions to this is are: layout qualifiers (which I don’t feel are terribly relevant in the context of Scheme, at least not until uniform locations become prevalent), do-while loops (which have no Scheme analog), uniform blocks (for no good reason), `#error`, `#line`, `#undef`, and struct uniforms (implementation reasons).
+Known exceptions to this is are: layout qualifiers (which I don’t feel are terribly relevant in the context of Scheme, at least not until uniform locations become prevalent), do-while loops (which have no Scheme analog), and uniform blocks, `#line`, `#undef`, and struct uniforms all for no good reason.
 Let me know if there are any features that you find lacking.

 Keep in mind that glls cannot do anything that the GLSL can’t, such as making anonymous or recursive functions.